back to the MAIN INDEX

 the Roman Forum, as it appears today

-Campo Vaccino, in A.Tempesta's map;
+Campo Vaccino, in G.B.
+Falda's map;

 note the double row of trees

-Campo Vaccino, in an engraving by G.B.Piranesi: by the end
+Campo Vaccino, in an engraving by G.B.Piranesi

-THE CAPITOLIUM HILL
+CAPITOLIUM HILL

 the tournament organized and won by Meo (Canto XI)

-the Senators' Palace on the Capitolium (arrow),
+the Senators Palace on the Capitolium (arrow),

-Capitolium Square, detail from A.Tempesta's map
+Capitolium Square, detail from Giovanni Battista Falda's map (1667)

 the celebrations organized by Meo (Canto VII)